-Continuation of Why All The Meanness in the World?
+Why All The Meanness in the World?
+(Part 2)

-INQUIRER: Would you say that it is "fair" to state that "all that is is the will of source (Shiva)", since there really isn’t any free will in the manifested (Shakti)?
-Like there seems to be a saying in the Bible "not a single leaf moves without the Lord's will" …?
+Would it be fair to state, “All that is, is the will of source (Shiva),” since there really isn’t any free will in the manifest (Shakti)?
+I think there is a similar saying in the Bible, “Not a single leaf moves without the Lord'’s will…”

-Hence, following the same line, would you say that it is "fair" to say that "apparently, source is content with the way matters are right now, and so, any change could only come from source … If any at all …?
-I note that this goes into philosophy, but I ask the question anyway, since it lingers in my mind for a long time now.
+Following the same line, would it be fair to say that source is content with the way matters are right now, and so, any change could only come from source, if at all?
+I note that this goes into philosophy, but I ask the question anyway since it has lingered in my mind for a long time now.

-“Apparently, source is content with the way matters are right now, and so, any change could only come from source, if any at all …?"
+“Apparently, source is content with the way matters are right now, and so, any change could only come from Source, if at all?”

-This sentence turns source into an anthropomorphic being that wants to see things in a certain way, or that is at peace with what is.
-But is source some THING, or a BEING, that has these qualities?
-Wanting?
-Being content?
-Source does not want or do either.
-Source simply is.
-It is Being, (not 'a' being).
-Existence.
+No. Source simply is.
+It is Being (not “a” being).
+It is Existence.
 There are no characteristics or human qualities.
-And again, the way I see it is the same as above—what is, is.
+And again, the way I see it is—what is, is.
 No reason.
 No meaning.
-Otherwise, we start praying to source to give us what we want.
-And it is that need, that fear, that desire for something—security or whatever, that is the birth or religion, myth, belief and ignorance.
+Otherwise, we start praying to Source to give us what we want.
+This need and desire for something—security or whatever—is the birth of religion, myth, belief, and ignorance.